ReliefApplications/ems-frontend/libs/ui/README.md

 ## Create a new component

+First, add a module for that new component to the library with this command `nx generate @schematics/angular:module --project=ui --name={component_name} --path=libs/ui/src/lib/{component_name} --flat` where `{component_name}` is the name of the new created component.

+After that, export the created module in the `index.ts` file in the `src` folder so it can be accessible from other libraries.

-First, select the option shown in the image above, the developer would see some parameters to set when creating this new component such as these:
+Once the module it's created, open the NX Console extension and select the option shown in the imags above.
+The developer would see some parameters to set when creating this new component such as these:<br>
 ![component params](assets/component-params.png)

 Please set the following param as: